-(4) An ordinary resident of Metropolitan Melbourne must not travel in a vehicle with another person with whom they do not ordinarily reside unless it is not otherwise reasonably practicable for either person to leave their premises for a purpose permitted under these directions.
+(4) An ordinary resident of the Restricted Area must not travel in a vehicle with another person with whom they do not ordinarily reside unless it is not otherwise reasonably practicable for either person to leave their premises for a purpose permitted under these directions.

-Example: a person who does not hold a driver's licence may travel in a vehicle with another person with whom they do not ordinarily reside for the purposes of attending a medical appointment (including a vaccination) or doing their grocery shopping if it is not reasonably practicable for them to travel get there another way.
+Example: a person who does not hold a driver's licence may travel in a vehicle with another person with whom they do not ordinarily reside for the purposes of attending a medical appointment (including a vaccination) or doing their grocery shopping if it is not reasonably practicable for them to travel there another way.

-- (5) A person who is not an ordinary resident of Metropolitan Melbourne must not travel in a vehicle with an ordinary resident of Metropolitan Melbourne unless it is not otherwise practicable for either person to leave their premises for a purpose permitted under these directions. - (6) An ordinary resident of Metropolitan Melbourne or a temporary resident of Metropolitan Melbourne who leaves their premises under either clause 6 (necessary goods or services) or clause 9 (exercise) must not:
+- (5) A person who is not an ordinary resident of the Restricted Area, including a temporary resident of the Restricted Area or a short-term entrant to the Restricted Area, must not travel in a vehicle with an ordinary resident of the Restricted Area unless it is not otherwise reasonably practicable for either person to leave their premises for a purpose permitted under these directions. - (6) An ordinary resident of the Restricted Area or a temporary resident of the Restricted Area who leaves their premises under either clause 6 (necessary goods or services) or clause 9 (exercise or social interaction) must not:

-Note: a person may leave their premises once per day under clause 6 (necessary goods or services) and separately once per day under clause 9 (exercise), but should seek to minimise separate trips as much as possible.
+Note: a person may leave their premises once per day under clause 6 (necessary goods or services) and separately once per day under clause 9 (exercise or social interaction), but should seek to minimise separate trips as much as possible.

-- (a) travel further than 5km from: - (i) their premises; or
+- (a) travel further than 15km from: - (i) their premises; or